linzhangUCA/3421tpl-track_trajectory/README.md

-# Naive Odometry

-## Objectives

-- Build a bare minimal odometry system.
-- Compare the robot's actual trajectory to its ideal trajectory.
-- Get familiar with [HomeR](https://github.com/linzhangUCA/homer)'s control system.
+# Track Robot's Trajectory

+We will set up a odometry system for our robot and track the travel history of it.

 ## Requirements